cmusatyalab/openface/README.md

 The [comparison demo](demos/compare.py) outputs the predicted similarity score of two faces by computing the squared L2 distance between their representations.
+A lower score indicates two faces are more likely of the same person.
+Since the representations are on the unit hypersphere, the scores range from 0 (the same picture) to 4.0.
 The following distances between images of John Lennon and Eric Clapton were generated with
 `./demos/compare.py images/examples/{lennon*,clapton*}`.